McDonald’s Sales Just Dropped Big, Here’s Why Fewer People Are Eating Fast Food Right Now

 Whether it’s about seed oils, preservatives, mystery meat sources, or just wanting to feel better after meals, there’s growing interest in food quality.
 It doesn’t hurt that it’s on the news all the time now thanks to RFK.

-That doesn’t mean everyone’s buying organic or cooking every night.
-But it does mean questioning what’s in the food they grab.
+That doesn’t mean everyone’s going out and buying organic or cooking every night, but it does mean questioning what’s in the food they grab.
+And McDonald’s?
+Well, it’s not exactly known for transparency.

 Even if the food tastes good, the ingredient trust isn’t there for many customers anymore.